0x35565/cprojects_simple/README.md

 # cprojects_simple
-a space for uploading my simple c projects in order to gain proficiency in the language.
+a space for uploading my simple c projects